WP Ultimo 2.0 Beta 8 is out!

 This build includes a number of improvements to the checkout fields, both visually (in the UI/UX) and under-the-hood improvements.

 Our plan is to make registration forms really flexible and easy to extend.
-You should be able to re-organize fields, change the descriptions and much more.
+You should be able to re-organize fields, change the descriptions, and much more.

-Fields that rely heavily on presentation (pricing tables, template selection, order bumps, and more in the future) now support custom layouts, which allows for developers to create new ways of presenting those fields and make them available in other plugins (add-ons for WP Ultimo), with packs.
+Fields that rely heavily on presentation (pricing tables, template selection, order bumps, and more in the future) now support custom layouts, which allows developers to create new ways of presenting those fields and make them available in other plugins (add-ons for WP Ultimo), with packs.

 • Clean: a simple and clean, minimally styled layout;